 03 of 08

 A casual evening wedding doesn't mean that wedding guests should be wearing jeans and t-shirts.
-Men should wear a dark button down shirt and a nice pair of pants, and women should wear a chic but simple dress.
+Men should wear a dark button-down shirt and a nice pair of pants, and women should don a chic but simple dress.
 Be comfortable, but still look pulled together and stylish.
-Our rule of thumb is to look for a dress you could wear to a workplace function—in other words, no heavy beading or luxe fabrics.
-Add some metallic accessories and you're set!Continue to 4 of 8 below.
+A good rule of thumb is to look for a dress you could wear to a workplace function: no heavy beading or luxe fabrics.
+Add some metallic accessories and you're set.Continue to 4 of 8 below.

 04 of 08